sparkflows/sparkflows-docs/docs/installation/connection/storage-connection/snowflake.rst

    :widths: 10 20 20
    :header-rows: 1

-   * - Title
-     - Description
-     - Value
-   * - CREDENTIAL STORE
+   * - Credential Store
      - Select the Credential Store from drop-down
      - Choose specific Credential Store from drop-down or Select Do not use Credential Store
    * - Select Category
      - Select Category of Connection Type
      - Select Storage Connection
-   * - CONNECTION TYPE
+   * - Connection Type
      - Select the Connection type from drop-down
      - Choose Snowflake as Connection Type
-   * - CONNECTION NAME
+   * - Connection Name
      - Connection Name
      - Add an unique Connection Name
    * - Username